Mr. Peabody: Episodes

-Film
+Mr. Peabody & Sherman (film)

 An animated feature film based on the characters of Mister Peabody and Sherman had been in development at DreamWorks Animation since 2007.
 The feature was directed by Rob Minkoff, who is known for co-directing The Lion King for Disney.
-In January 2011, it was announced that a 3-D computer animated film titled Mr. Peabody & Sherman would be released on March 14, 2014.
-Robert Downey Jr. was announced to voice Mr. Peabody, but in March 2012, was replaced by Ty Burrell.
-Max Charles, the actor who plays young Peter Parker in The Amazing Spider-Man voiced Sherman.
+In January 2011, it was announced that an animated film titled Mr. Peabody & Sherman would be released on March 14, 2014.
+Robert Downey Jr. was announced to voice Mr. Peabody, but in March 2012, he was replaced by Ty Burrell.
+Max Charles, the actor who played young Peter Parker in The Amazing Spider-Man, voiced Sherman.
 In June 2012, it was reported that Mr. Peabody & Shermans release date had been moved up to November 8, 2013.
 Stephen Colbert voiced Paul Peterson, Penny's father; Leslie Mann voiced Peterson's wife, Patty, and Ariel Winter (Burrell's Modern Family co-star) voiced their daughter Penny.
 Also joining the cast were Allison Janney and Stephen Tobolowsky.
 In September 2012, the release date was moved up for a week to November 1, 2013.
 It finally had an official release on March 7, 2014.
 The film was produced by Alex Schwartz and Denise Cascino, and written by Craig Wright.

 The film focused much more on Mr. Peabody and Sherman's personal lives that prompt a series of time-traveling mishaps with the WABAC machine, forcing the pair to put things on track before the space-time continuum is irreparably destroyed.

 Unlike the show, Mr. Peabody treats Sherman as a beloved son, whom he adopted as an infant rather than as a pet and assistant, and the machine is more futuristic with an autonomous aircraft function.
-Also, a third member of the team is introduced, Penny, who is Sherman's rival and later, best friend and love interest.
+Also, a third member of the team is introduced, Penny, who is Sherman's rival, and later, best friend and love interest.

 The Mr. Peabody & Sherman Show

-An animated television series, starring Mr. Peabody and Sherman, premiered in October 2015, on Netflix.
+An animated television series starring Mr. Peabody and Sherman premiered in October 2015 on Netflix.
 It takes the form of a talk show named The Mr. Peabody & Sherman Show, with Mr. Peabody and Sherman hosting historical guests.
-The series is inspired by the 1960s short segments, including their hand-drawn animation and comedy, and it also integrates some elements from the 2014 film.
+The series is largely inspired by the 1960s short segments, including its hand-drawn animation and comedy, but it also integrates some elements from the 2014 film.
 Mr. Peabody is voiced by Chris Parnell, while Max Charles reprises his role as Sherman from the film.
-In this series, Peabody's family is further explored, with his foster parents appearing in the first season's episode nine, and his distant Uncle Duke appearing in a time travel adventure in the fourth season's episode six.
+In this series, Peabody's family is further explored, with his foster parents appearing in the first season's ninth episode, and his distant Uncle Duke appearing in a time travel adventure in the fourth season's sixth episode.